mongodb-labs/mongo-perl-driver/CONTRIBUTING.md

 the Makefile.PL.
 While this distribution is shipped using Dist::Zilla, you do not need to install it or use it for testing.

+To configure:

     $ cpan Config::AutoConf Path::Tiny
     $ perl Makefile.PL

+The output will highlight any missing dependencies.
+Install those with the `cpan` client.

+    $ cpan [list of dependencies]

+To build and test:

     $ make
     $ make test